MarileneK/git-cheatsheet/README.md

 ```
 Have a look on your repository "Code" section and your commit should appear! *You can then keep on working calmly and peacefully with GitHub...*

 If for some weird reasons, an error message on your terminal appears and says that you are "behind some commits"... do not panic!!!
 It might be because your local code (despite the last changes you made) is different from the code on your repository.
-So you will need to get/pull the code first (= retrieve the last version of the code on GitHub)):
+So, you will need to get/pull the code first (= retrieve the last version of the code on GitHub)):

 ```
 git pull origin master